OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 ---
 title: Create custom contextual tabs in Office Add-ins
-description: 'Learn how to add custom contextual tabs to your Office Add-in.' ms.date: 05/12/2021
+description: 'Learn how to add custom contextual tabs to your Office Add-in.' ms.date: 07/15/2021
 localization_priority: Normal
 ---

 # Create custom contextual tabs in Office Add-ins

 A contextual tab is a hidden tab control in the Office ribbon that is displayed in the tab row when a specified event occurs in the Office document.
 For example, the **Table Design** tab that appears on the Excel ribbon when a table is selected.
-You can include custom contextual tabs in your Office Add-in and specify when they are visible or hidden, by creating event handlers that change the visibility.
+You include custom contextual tabs in your Office Add-in and specify when they are visible or hidden, by creating event handlers that change the visibility.
 (However, custom contextual tabs do not respond to focus changes.)

 > [!NOTE]
 > This article assumes that you are familiar with the following documentation.
 Please review it if you haven't worked with Add-in Commands (custom menu items and ribbon buttons) recently.